LibreOffice/loeclipse/README.md

 On Ubuntu for example you need `libreoffice-dev` and `libreoffice-java-common`.

+Also you need to add some jar files to the build path in Eclipse.
+Select the *Window->Preferences* menu in Eclipse and open the *Java->Build path->User Library* configuration page.
+Then add a new library named `LO-Classes` and add the following jars from the LibreOffice installation (found in `program/classes`): `unoil.jar juh.jar jurt.jar ridl.jar unoloader.jar`.
+This is necessary in order to correctly build the sources.

 ### Working with Eclipse
 You can run and debug this extension with Eclipse.
-Just import the projects using "File->Import" and configure the run/debug settings.
+Just import the projects using *File->Import* and run/debug the project as an *Eclipse installation*.

 ### Building an update site
 To build an update site, run the following command in the `build` folder: